Zelfior/reactflow_component/docs/index.md

 The float input node is defined by the code below.

 -   A ``pn.widgets.FloatInput`` object is created and stored as class attribute.
-If its value change, the ``update`` function is called.
+If its value changes, the ``update`` function is called.
 -   In this case, the ``update`` function only needs to trigger its output nodes (nodes plugged to output ports).
--   The node has only one port, which is an output, which we decide to locate on the node right.
+-   The node has only one port, which is an output, which we decide to locate on right-hand side of the node right.
 -   The ``create`` function returns a column that centers the ``FloatInput`` widget.
 -   The node dictionary returned by ``get_node_json_value`` contains the ``FloatInput`` value that we set at the "value" key.